PrismarineJS/mineflayer/doc/api.md

 #### "move"

 Fires when the bot moves.
-If you want the current position, use `bot.entity.position` and if you want the previous position, use `bot.entity.position.minus(bot.entity.velocity)`.
+If you want the current position, use `bot.entity.position` and for normal moves if you want the previous position, use `bot.entity.position.minus(bot.entity.velocity)`.

+#### "forcedMove"

+Fires when the bot is force moved by the server (teleport, spawning, ...).
+If you want the current position, use `bot.entity.position`.

 #### "mount"